 Contamination of land is a particularly troublesome area for landowners where the cost of remediation is financially catastrophic.
 We are happy to advise farmers, developers and landowners on how to minimise their exposure to this risk.
 Ideally we would advise you before the land is even acquired, but we are happy to advise where the problem has already been uncovered on your land or you are worried about a potential problem.

 Speed is of the essence with all planning matters, but particularly environmental issues.
 If you have any concerns, please contact us as soon as possible for our initial opinion.
+For more information on planning law for business see our business, developer and landlord planning law page.

 Acting For Objectors